KDE/documentation-develop-kde-org/HIG/source/accessibility/checklist.rst

 Testing
 ^^^^^^^

 The following keyboard operations should be tested.
-Do not use the mouse in any part of this test.
+Don't use the mouse in any part of this test.

 -  Using only keyboard commands, move the focus through all menu bars in the